Conditional quantile sequential estimation for stochastic codes: Main results

 with the learning rate

 This is a well-known fact that this algorithm has a \textit{good} behaviour if, and only if, the sum

 is divergent.
-That is if, and only if $\beta > \gamma$.
-At last, the condition $\frac{1}{2}<\gamma<1$ is a classical assumption on the Robbins Monro algorithm to be consistent (see for example in \cite{rob}).
+That is if, and only if $\beta \geq \gamma$.
+At last, the condition $\frac{1}{2}<\gamma\leq 1$ is a classical assumption on the Robbins Monro algorithm to be consistent (see for example in \cite{rob}).
 Here, we restrict the condition to $\gamma<1$ because we need $1>\beta \geq \gamma$.
+The proof of Theorem~\ref{cvas}, in Appendix~\ref{sec:proofs}, gives rigorous foundations to this heuristic discussion.